George N. Stewart

 - Trucking Industry Defense Association (TIDA), with responsibility for West Virginia legal updates for TIDA 50 state compendium

-A frequent presenter to various insurance and defense groups over the past 3 decades, including Pennsylvania Association of Mutual Insurance Companies (PAMIC), as well as the London Market in a November 2012 seminar.
+A frequent presenter to various insurance and defense groups over the past 3 decades, including Pennsylvania Association of Mutual Insurance Companies (PAMIC).

 - Handled a multi-week FINRA defamation/tortious interference trial which involved a claim for multi-million compensatory and punitive damages, and also a claim by the adversary for award of attorneys fees and costs exceeding $400,000 as a prevailing party.
 After conclusion of proceeding, award was in the amount of $1000, against one defendant, complete defense verdict for other named defendant, and no award of the sought attorneys fees and costs.